acltc/url-shortener-app/CHEATSHEET.md

 ```
 ##Next feature

-Next, let’s render 404s if link doesn’t exist.
+Next, let's render 404s if link doesn't exist.
 There are different approaches for this, but let's just go with `raise ActionController::RoutingError.new('Not Found')`

 Let's modify the create action in the visits_controller: